sorcerizza/twitterclone/README.md

 #TWITTER CLONE
 ****
 A Clone of Twitter: Sign Up/Log in Page using HTML & CSS.
-A good practice for beginners who is learning HTML & CSS.........
+A good practice for beginners who is learning HTML & CSS
 ****

 BUILT WITH: